Playlists

 Apocalypse Union

 (Originally, this playlist featured the extended version of Neil Young's Dead Man Theme.
 Neil Young pulled his music from Spotify in protest of the loathesome Joe Rogan's presence on the platform (though this particular version wasn't available even before he left).
-I'd pay good money for a version of the Dead Man soundtrack without dialoge samples from the film!
+I'd pay good money for a version of the Dead Man soundtrack without dialogue samples from the film!
 It's such a haunting score and the random voiceovers on the soundtrack album are really distracting.)

 Monsterhearts: Messy Lives